 Pamlico Scenic Byway

 Less ambitious riders might want to break it down into smaller, more manageable sections.
 A nice ride begins in Bath, North Carolina’s oldest incorporated town and former state capital.
-Bath was settled in 1690 by Virginians and French Protestants and incorporated in 1705.
+Bath was settled in the 1690s by Virginians and French Protestants and incorporated in 1705.
 Blackbeard, the famous pirate, was one of the town’s early residents.
-A 15-mile ride northeast toward Belhaven takes you past some beautiful scenery and gives you a good look into this interesting part of the state.
+A 15-mile ride northeast toward Belhaven takes you past some beautiful scenery and gives you a good look into this interesting part of our state.

 You can also start in Swan Quarter and head east toward Lake Mattamuskeet, a 30,000-acre freshwater lake that’s the largest in the state.
 Cypress trees around the lake’s edges lend to the drama of this stunning body of water.